ppearson/prod/doc/rst/source/index.rst

 Introduction
 ------------

-Prod is a basic command line VPS :doc:`provisioning/index` and :doc:`controlling/index` (configuration) tool, partially intended as a vehicle to learn the Rust programming language with a new project, as well as to learn about HTTP web services from VPS providers, although also to scratch an itch of making my own basic version of a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible.
+Prod is a basic command line VPS :doc:`provisioning/index` and :doc:`controlling/index` (configuration / orchestration) tool, partially intended as a vehicle to learn the Rust programming language with a new project, as well as to learn about HTTP web services from VPS providers, although also to scratch an itch of making my own basic version of a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible.

 Prod's current functionality includes limited support for :doc:`provisioning/index` cloud VPS instances (with several providers supported to a limited degree), as well as support for :doc:`controlling/index` the servers (running commands to configure them) afterwards,